HaeunM/peptide-imputation-inference/README.md

 We provides codes for reproducing the results presented in the paper.

 A folder `scpdata` contains codes for reproducing the result in Section 4.
-The data used for this analsysis is the single-cell proteomic data measured by leduc, and can be downloaded from a bioconductor packages `scpdata`.
+The data used for this analsysis is the single-cell proteomic data measured by leduc et al. (2022) , and can be downloaded from a bioconductor packages `scpdata`.
 A file `scpdata_reproduce_figures.Rmd` reproduce figures in the main text and the supplementary material.
 A file `scpdata_reproduce_main_results.Rmd` reproduce the peptide discovery results.
 A file `scpdata_reproduce_realistic_simulation1.Rmd` and `scpdata_reproduce_realistic_simulation2.Rmd` reproduce the realistic simulation result presented in Section 4.1.

 A folder `ADdata` contains codes and data for reproducing the result in Section 5.
 The data used for this analsysis is the bulk-cell brain data related to Alzheimer's Diseases.
 The file `meta.csv` was downloaded from
 (https://panoramaweb.org/Panorama%20Public/2022/MacCoss%20-%20Human%20AD%20Clean%20Diagnosis%20DIA%20Data/SMTG/wiki-page.view?name=SMTG%20Metadata).
 Other files for peptide data on each brain region was downloaded from